parse-community/Parse-SDK-Android/coroutines/README.md

     val user = parseLogIn("username", "password")
 }
 ```

+### Parse Object

+We can save, pinning and fetch parse objects use coroutines as well.

 ## Contributing
 When contributing to the `coroutines` module, please first consider if the extension function you are wanting to add would potentially be better suited in the main `parse` module.
 If it is something specific to Kotlin users or only useful in a Kotlin project, feel free to make a PR adding it to this module.
 Otherwise, consider adding the addition to the `parse` module itself, so that it is still usable in Java.